jeelpatel0362/NewsWave/README.md

 - **Architecture**: MVC (Model-View-Controller)
 - **Ad Network**: Google AdMob

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 🤝 Contributing

 We welcome contributions to NewsWave!
 Please feel free to submit pull requests, report bugs, or suggest new features.

-## 📞 Support

-If you have any questions or need help with NewsWave, please contact us at: support@newwaveapp.com

-## 🗺️ Roadmap

-- [ ] Add news categories
-- [ ] Implement bookmarking functionality
-- [ ] Add push notifications for breaking news
-- [ ] Expand to more languages
-- [ ] Add dark mode theme

----

 <div align="center">
 Made with ❤️ for the Android community